renpy/renpy/sphinx/source/reserved.rst

 .. include:: inc/reserved_builtins

 The following is a list of names that are used by Ren'Py.
-While in some cases it makes to redefine these names, one should be aware that doing so can cause obscure problems.
+While in some cases it makes sense to redefine these names, one should be aware that doing so can cause obscure problems.

 .. include:: inc/reserved_renpy